 What is the current situation?

-As of Fri 17/Apr/2020, OML has continued to take prudent and responsible steps to help flatten the curve and slow the COVID-19 Pandemic.
+As of Mon 18/May/2020, OML has continued to take prudent and responsible steps to help flatten the curve and slow the COVID-19 Pandemic.
 Prior to the COVID-19 Pandemic, we had scheduled 39 courses in 2020 - that is now no longer achievable.
 So far:

-OML will give you around at least 6 weeks warning of any confirmations or cancellations - and will also advise any changes in policy or practice as they are required.
+OML will try to give you at least 6 weeks warning of any confirmations or cancellations - and will also advise any changes in policy or practice as they are required.

 What is OML's position?

 OML recognises that COVID 19 or coronavirus is causing a lot of community concern.
-At OML, we feel a profound sense of social responsibility, particularly for those who are vulnerable in our community, those with pre-existing conditions, the elderly, the young, and our health carers.
-We understand the importance of 'flattening the curve' which means slowing down the rate of infection as much as possible to ensure our hospitals and healthcare staff can keep up with, and cope with, the pressure.
+At OML, we feel a profound sense of social responsibility, particularly for those who are vulnerable in our community - those with pre-existing conditions, the elderly, the young, and our healthcare workers.
+We understand the importance of 'flattening the curve' which means slowing down the rate of infection as much as possible to ensure our hospitals and healthcare workers can keep up with, and cope with, the pressure.
 We have included a link here for you to become informed if you are not already.

-The situation is evolving rapidly and it is not immediately clear exactly what we should be doing.
-Nevertheless, we have to start somewhere.
-OML now has an Epidemic/Pandemic Policy & Procedures in place for our training courses and these procedures have now been activated.
+The situation has evolving rapidly and OML has an Epidemic/Pandemic Policy & Procedures in place for our training courses and these procedures have now been activated.

 What actions might OML consider prior to a Course commencing?

-In consultation with the Lead Course Facilitator and the Venue Manager, the Managing Director is empowered to consider the following actions:
+In consultation with the Lead Course Facilitator and the Venue Manager, the Managing Director may consider the following actions:

 - Deferring or cancelling a training course